jssql1234/docs-sqlacc/docs/usage/general-ledger/guide.md

 :::

-Cash book entry is normally used for a non-customer/ supplier payment or receipt e.g. payment for salaries, utilities etc.
+Cash book entry is normally used for a non-customer/ supplier payment or receipt e.g., payment for salaries, utilities etc.

 1. **GL** > **Cash Book Entry** > **New** (choose between Payment Voucher or Official Receipt)